My Great Grandmother Julie

 After daddy plowed up his peanuts, he used this type of pitchfork and shook the dirt off the roots and stacked the peanuts around poles.

 Daddy and Goolsby men stopped picking cotton long enough to plow up peanuts and stack them around poles.
 Afterwards, they returned to picking cotton.
+Photo of peanut stacks is courtesy of Mr. Adams in Wakefield, Virginia.

 Daddy and other Goolsby fathers stopped picking cotton long enough to pick peanuts on this type of picker and bag them.
+Photo of peanut picker is courtesy of a general store owner in Wakefield, Virginia.

 Corn Ready for Harvest